 The language barrier is a major challenge when living abroad for most people.
 It can be frustrating, isolating, and sometimes even scary when you can’t communicate with others.

 While it’s important to learn a new language before moving abroad, you can do it when you’re already in a new country.
-In fact, your learning process can be much quicker and easier.
-I’ve learned 6 languages so far, and here is my tips and hints on learning a language better.
+Then, your learning process can be much quicker and easier.
+I’ve learned six languages so far, and here are my tips and hints on learning a language better.

 From a few words to some sentences, you’ll soon get more comfortable with speaking.
-The more you practice, the sooner you become fluent.
+But, of course, the more you practice, the sooner you become fluent.

 Also, don’t feel ashamed to ask people to correct your pronunciation.